getodk/docs/docs/central-api-form-management.rst

 **PATCH /v1/projects/{projectId}/forms/{xmlFormId}**

-It is currently possible to modify only one thing about a ``Form``\ : its ``state``\ , which governs whether it is available for download onto survey clients and whether it accepts new ``Submission``\ s.
-See the ``state``\  Attribute in the Request documentation to the right to see the possible values and their meanings.
+.. raw:: html

-We use ``PATCH``\  rather than ``PUT``\  to represent the update operation, so that you only have to supply the properties you wish to change.
-Anything you do not supply will remain untouched.
+  <p>It is currently possible to modify only one thing about a <code>Form</code>: its <code>state</code>, which governs whether it is available for download onto survey clients and whether it accepts new <code>Submission</code>s.
+See the <code>state</code> Attribute in the Request documentation to the right to see the possible values and their meanings.</p><p>We use <code>PATCH</code> rather than <code>PUT</code> to represent the update operation, so that you only have to supply the properties you wish to change.
+Anything you do not supply will remain untouched.</p>

 .. dropdown:: Request